Subscripts

 Computed properties

-A member subscript that accepts no argument can be declared as a computed property, which are accessed without square brackets.
+A member subscript that accepts no arguments can be declared as a computed property, which is accessed without square brackets.

 type Angle {